Delta-Doped Diamond via in-situ Plasma-Distance Control

-To check this assumption, we grew the same six-layer stack again, but kept the position at 20~mm distance and varied the process time from 1~min to 35~min.
+To further investigate this behavior, we grew the same six-layer stack again, but kept the position at 20~mm distance and varied the process time from 1~min to 35~min.
 The resulting depth profile is shown in Fig. \ref{fig_sims_overview2}.
 There is no significant or linear increase of the layer thickness, indicated by the increase in nitrogen concentration, with respect to the growth time.
 Additionally, the nitrogen concentration increases with increasing growth time, hinting that there is no constant growth and defect incorporation, which would be independent of time, but rather a deposition of nitrogen species.
 Furthermore, again, no significant dip in the \textsuperscript{13}C concentration is observed.

-This growth concept is in opposition to the general assumption that the sample must be in contact with or very close to the plasma to allow single crystal diamond growth~\cite{gicquel2001cvd, mankelevich2008new, mokuno2005synthesizing, muchnikov2010homoepitaxial}.
-In fact, we observe diamond growth, indicated by the change in isotopic composition, up to 10~mm from the top level of the baseplate.
+This growth concept challenges the common belief that the sample must be in direct contact with or very close to the plasma to allow single crystal diamond growth~\cite{gicquel2001cvd, mankelevich2008new, mokuno2005synthesizing, muchnikov2010homoepitaxial}.
+In fact, we observe diamond growth, as indicated by the change in isotopic composition, up to 10~mm from the top level of the baseplate.

 The different growth behavior opens up new avenues for diamond epitaxy.
-They allow for changes in the growth rate and defect incorporation in doped layers, while keeping constant plasma conditions.
+They allow for changes in the growth rate and defect incorporation in doped layers, while maintaining constant plasma conditions.
 Furthermore, the deposition of defect species in positions that are more than 10~mm away from the base plate could enable new techniques for color center fabrication.

-We also used this alternative growth mode to incorporate other species, like phosphorus.
-There, we again observed a high concentration spike, one order of magnitude higher than the incorporation in the reference position, where the sample is in the plasma.
-The associated data is shown in the Supplementary Material.
+We also used this alternative growth mode to incorporate other species, such as phosphorus.
+There, we again observed a high concentration spike, which was one order of magnitude higher than the incorporation in the reference position, where the sample is in the plasma.
+The associated data can be found in the Supplementary Material.